JasmineYang1120/cse15l-lab-reports/lab-report-3-week-6.md

 ![image](https://user-images.githubusercontent.com/103228511/167317296-89126910-a273-4113-b342-045e43495f9f.png)

 ## Setup Github Access from ieng6
-- To setup Github access from ieng6,
+- To setup Github access from ieng6, I created a key with the course specific account and added new ssh to Github.
 - Screenshot of my SSH public key stored in Github:

 ![image](https://user-images.githubusercontent.com/103228511/167319660-c188d376-3cc6-4b84-99e6-7e65d340f418.png)